-Maria leads the scientific strategy of PTEN Research.
-She is responsible for setting research objectives, building collaborations and engaging with the academic, clinical and patient communities.
+Working in close collaboration with the Director of Translational Medicine, Maria leads the PTEN Research nonclinical strategy with a focus on Basic Research.
+She is responsible for setting research objectives, building collaborations, and engaging with the academic community.

-Ask me about: our scientific strategy, drug repositioning, clinical trials, partnerships.
+Ask me about: our scientific strategy, basic research projects, academic partnerships.